-Interleukin-1 family member 7 (IL1F7) ,a member of the IL-1 family, is also known as interleukin-37(IL37), interleukin-1 homolog 4 (IL-1H or IL-1H4) and interleukin-1-related protein (IL-1RP1), which is proteolytically converted to the mature form by CASP1.IL1F7 is highly induced by bacterial lipopolysaccharides (LPS) and TGFB1, more moderately by IFNG, IL18, IL1B, TNF and the dinucleotide CpG.
-IL1F7 has been regarded as the suppressor of innate inflammatory and immune responses involved in curbing excessive inflammation.
+Interleukin-1 family member 7 (IL1F7b) ,a member of the IL-1 family, is aslo known as interleukin-37, interleukin-1 homolog 4 (IL-1H4), interleukin-1 zeta (IL-1 zeta) and interleukin-1-related protein, which can interact with SMAD3 and bind to IL18R1, but not to IL1R1, with lower affinity than IL18.
+IL1F7b is a suppressor of innate inflammatory and immune responses involved in curbing excessive inflammation.
 This function requires SMAD3.
-IL1F7 can also suppress, or reduce, proinflammatory cytokine production, including IL1A and IL6, as well as CCL12, CSF1, CSF2, CXCL13, IL1B, IL23A and IL1RN, but spares anti-inflammatory cytokines.
-The activation of dendritic cell can be inhibited by IL1F7 as well.
+Therefore,IL1F7b can suppress, or reduce, proinflammatory cytokine production, including IL1A and IL6, as well as CCL12, CSF1, CSF2, CXCL13, IL1B, IL23A and IL1RN, but spare anti-inflammatory cytokines.
+Furthermore,IL1F7b can also inhibit dendritic cell activation.

 Clinical and Translational Updates

 This web search service is supported by Google Inc.